taranvohra/Siteglide-docs/ecommerce/get-started-ecommerce/cart-checkout-and-quotes/how-to-set-up-a-shopping-cart-and-guest-checkout-tutorial.md

 As a user buys a Product, the Inventory decreases accordingly.

 A User cannot buy a Product if its Inventory is 0, but you can also hide Products that have sold out from the Product List Views.
-See [Products](https://help.siteglide.com/article/196-products-introduction) to learn more.

-\